CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_TruSeq.md

 41. Add 2.5 ul of resuspension buffer, 2.5 ul of ligation mix, and 2.5 ul of a unique RNA adapter index to each well, mix well by pipetting.

-* Remove the ligation mix immediately before use and return to -20C storage immediately after use.
+{% include note.html content="Remove the ligation mix immediately before use and return to -20C storage immediately after use." %}

-* I moved individual adapter index tubes to strip tubes to make it easier to add the unique indexes to the wells with a multichannel pipette.
+{% include note.html content="I moved individual adapter index tubes to strip tubes to make it easier to add the unique indexes to the wells with a multichannel pipette." %}

-* Make sure to record which sample received which index adapter number.
+{% include important.html content="Make sure to record which sample received which index adapter number." %}

 42. Seal the plate and incubate at 30C in thermocycler for 10 min using the 'LIGADAPTER' program.